nh-server/switch-guide/docs/extras/updating.md

 #### Dumping your sysMMC firmware

-1. Make sure your sysMMC is up to date.
-If your sysMMC is not up-to-date, boot into sysCFW and update it through `System Settings` > `System` > `System Update`.
-    - sysCFW is recommended since it preserves e-fuses and preserves AutoRCM (if applicable).
 1. Boot into hekate and navigate to `Payloads` > `TegraExplorer.bin`.
 1. Using the joystick and the A buttons, select the `FirmwareDump.te` script, then select `Dump sysmmc`.
     - If navigation doesn't work with your Joycons, navigating using the volume buttons and selecting using the power button also works.